necmigunduz/tnw-cloning-project/README.md

 ![screenshot](./images/screenshot.png)

-This is second week Microverse project we implemented it using the positioning and flexbox concepts
+This is second week Microverse project we implemented it using the positioning and flexbox concepts.
 ## Built With

 - HTML